When was the last time you held a weekly review?

 - What should I stop doing or say no to?

-Planning for the Week Ahead
+Step 4: Plan for the Upcoming Week

-This may mean adding missing activities or upcoming deadlines to your calendar or deciding if you need to renegotiate commitments with your editor or clients.
+This may mean adding missing activities or upcoming deadlines to your upcoming calendar or deciding if you need to renegotiate commitments with your editor or clients.

+During the weekly review, I file my research, organize my notes, and quickly read through the ideas I came up with during the week.
 This helps me evaluate if there’s anything I’ve overlooked or if there’s an idea I can use over the coming days in my work.

 I also write down or mark minor accomplishments during the week, such as hitting a target word count or completing a book chapter.

-The weekly review is a powerful productivity strategy, which if used correctly, will help you plan for future writing projects, secure in the knowledge you have the resources and time to finish what you started.
+It’s a powerful productivity strategy, which, if used correctly, will help you succeed in your business, secure in the knowledge you have the resources and time to finish what you started.